Mohammad Fazl: Joint Review Task Force

 When he assumed office in January 2009 President Barack Obama made a number of promises about the future of Guantanamo.
 He promised the use of torture would cease at the camp.
 He promised to institute a new review system.
 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.
 Mohammed Fazl was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.
 Although Obama promised that those deemed too innocent to charge, but too dangerous to release, would start to receive reviews from a Periodic Review Board, less than a quarter of men have received a review.

 Release

 On June 1, 2014, Fazl, and the other four Taliban prisoners in Guantanamo Bay were released in Qatar in exchange for U.S. soldier Bowe Bergdahl who had been captured by the Taliban nearly five years previously.
 Bergdahl later pleaded guilty to the crime of desertion on October 16, 2017.
 Fazl and other members of the Taliban five, as part of the conditions of their release, were prohibited from leaving Qatar for one year.
 Human Rights Watch argues that despite his release from Guantanamo Bay, Fazl should be investigated and prosecuted for war crimes.

 On 7 September 2021, he was reinstated as Deputy Defense Minister after the reestablishment of the Islamic Emirate of Afghanistan.
-He was replaced with Abdul Qayyum Zakir on 21 September.